Ratheshprabakar/Student-Maintenance-Application/README.md

 # Student-Maintenance-Application

-> Develop an application to store Student information using following services
+> Develop an RESTFUL application to store Student information using following services

 - Insert a Student data
 - Search a Student data